fuhui14/SWEN90017-2024-TAP/docs/Architecture/Deployment Diagram.md

 # Transcription Aide Platform - Deployment Diagram

-Deployment diagrams is used in modeling the physical aspects of Transaction Aide Platform (TAP) also named as the static deployment view of a system (topology of the hardware).
+Deployment diagrams is used in modeling the physical aspects of Transcription Aide Platform (TAP) also named as the static deployment view of a system (topology of the hardware).

 ## Deplotment Diagram